 The vodka dries things out a bit and helps slow down sweating.
 It might sting a tiny bit if applied right out of the shower after shaving.
-The smell won’t last all day so apply again after exercising or heavy exertion, if desired.
+The scent won’t last all day, so apply it again after exercising or heavy exertion if desired.

 3. DIY deodorant bar

 Slathering deodorant onto my pits with my fingers can feel weird.
 I love that this deodorant lotion bar works much like a deodorant stick—so much easier to apply.
 You can even pour it directly into an empty deodorant container.

 This homemade clay deodorant is a gift from the summer gods.
 Coconut oil and tea tree essential oil are naturally antibacterial, so you stay smelling fresh for hours.
 Shea butter and organic beeswax are super moisturizing and help soften razor bumps and irritation.